craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/The Planes of Existence.md

 In many places, the Elemental planes touch and overlap, combining and changing in these places.

 ## The Outer Planes
-The "outer" planes are the distant most 'structures' - the last stop before oblivion.
+The "outer" planes are the distant most 'structures' in the multiverse with any cohesion - they are the last stops that we can understand as existence.

-Souls who pass beyond their material planes find themselves drawn to one of these planes, where they would spend the rest of their eternity.
+The faith-souls of those who pass beyond their material planes will become drawn to one of these planes by [[Karenos, River's Keeper]], where they would spend the rest of their eternity.

 #### [[Mechanis]], the Land of Law
 Task: maintain the structure of reality.